 Already-created SDs and SCENE files can be opened in Fledermaus by going to File>Open Data Object (SD) or Open Scene.

 Creating your own surface SDs and SCENES does take a little more work.
-The modules used in official IVS classroom-based training as well as the associated datasets are available on the IVS 3D website, under Support>Self-Guided Training.
+The modules used in official IVS classroom-based training as well as the associated datasets are available on the IVS 4D website, under Support & Downloads>Training & Services>Guides and Resources.
 The software reference manual and user forum are also available online.

 Other folks have posted information and tutorials for Fledermaus on their sites.
 Those I know of:

 Scripps Institution of Oceanography (SIO) Visualization Center: Library> Tutorials